-Piedmont's interest rate swap agreements presented above, and further discussed in Note 8, are classified as "Interest rate swap" liabilities in the accompanying consolidated balance sheets and were carried at estimated fair value as of December 31, 2016 and 2015.
+Piedmont's interest rate swap agreements presented above, and further discussed in Note 7, are classified as "Interest rate swap" liabilities in the accompanying consolidated balance sheets and were carried at estimated fair value as of December 31, 2016 and 2015.
 The valuation of these derivative instruments was determined using widely accepted valuation techniques including discounted cash flow analysis based on the contractual terms of the derivatives, including the period to maturity of each instrument, and uses observable market-based inputs, including interest rate curves and implied volatilities.
 Therefore, the estimated fair values determined are considered to be based on significant other observable inputs (Level 2).
-In addition, Piedmont considered both its own and the respective counterparties' risk of nonperformance in determining the estimated fair value of its derivative financial instruments by estimating the current and potential future exposure under the derivative financial instruments that both Piedmont and the counterparties were at risk for as of the valuation date.
-The credit risk of Piedmont and its counterparties was factored into the calculation of the estimated fair value of the interest rate swaps; however, as of December 31, 2016 and 2015, this credit valuation adjustment did not comprise a material portion of the estimated fair value.
-Therefore, Piedmont believes that any unobservable inputs used to determine the estimated fair values of its derivative financial instruments are not significant to the fair value measurements in their entirety, and does not consider any of its derivative financial instruments to be Level 3 liabilities.
+In addition, Piedmont considered both its own and the respective counterparties' risk of nonperformance in determining the estimated fair value of its derivative financial instruments by estimating the current and potential future exposure under the derivative financial instruments that both Piedmont and the counterparties visk of Piedmont and its counterparties was factored into the calculation of the estimated fair value of the stimated fair value of the stimated fair value of the counterparties and the scunterparties was factored into the calculation of the estimated fair value of the stimated fair value of the counterparties was factored into the calculation of the estimated fair value of the stimated fair value of the estimated fair value of the stimated fair value of the estimat

-10. Impairment Loss on Real Estate Assets
+9. Impairment Loss on Real Estate Assets